 Types of Strawberries for the Home Garden

-There are actually three types of strawberries sold for the home garden.
+There are several types of strawberries sold for the home garden.
 Each produces tasty berries, but some produce more frequently, and others produce larger berries just once a year.
 It’s up to you to pick the variety that grows best in your region, and that meets your family’s needs and likes.

-- Ever-bearing plants produce a good crop of small to medium sized berries in late May and through June, take a little break during the summer, and then produce a smaller crop in the fall.
+- Ever-bearing plants produce a good crop of small to medium-sized berries in late May and through June, take a little break during the summer, and then produce a smaller crop in the fall.
 That’s what I have in my garden.

 - Day-neutral plants are like ever-bearing plants except that they don’t take much of a break during the summer.
 As long as they get plenty of moisture and nutrients, they keep producing strawberries.
 Before you get all excited about this, note that the berries tend to be small.
 But if you don’t mind small berries, they may be for you.